vinaygopinath/androidtutorial/app/views/concept_lessons/_android_views.html.md

 You might wonder what is the difference between margin and padding.
 Let's see an Image to Understand better.

 <br/>
-<%= image_tag "android_widgets/margin_padding.jpg", alt: "Padding and Margin", title: "Android Padding and Margin" %>
+<%= image_tag "android_widgets/margin_padding.jpg", alt: "Android views Padding and Margin", title: "Android views Android Padding and Margin" %>

 In the image, margin is the gray area outside the entire object.
 The border is the point where your view ends.